 I’ve been appointed health agent under a health care advance directive – What’s next?

-If you’ve been appointed as someone’s health agent, that means you’re the person health care providers speak with if the patient cannot speak for himself or herself.
-Here are some suggestions:
+If you’ve been appointed as someone’s health agent.
+This means you’re the person health care providers speak with if the patient cannot speak for himself or herself.

-• Remember – you do not have authority to overrule the patient’s decisions if the patient can speak for himself or herself.
+• Remember – you do not have the authority to overrule the patient’s decisions if the patient can speak for himself or herself.
 Your role is to support the patient’s decisions and, if the patient is unable to speak for himself or herself, to be the patient’s voice.

 • Talk with the patient about his or her values.
-Since you’re supposed to serve as the patient’s voice, it is critical that you undertand what the patient would want if certain events occur.
+Since you’re supposed to serve as the patient’s voice, it is critical that you understand what the patient would want if certain events occur.
 If appropriate, get the patient to document his or her values in writing.
 There are many forms you can use to document a patient’s health values.
 If you can’t find one, here’s one available on the internet.

 • Learn as much as you can about the patient’s health conditions.
 Learn about the patient’s medications.
 If you don’t have enough information about the patient’s condition, you will be ineffective when called upon to make health care decisions.